 The Food Hall

-The new Food Hall in the Clive Emson Conference and Exhibition Centre was a fantastic addition for 2017.
-Historically sited in a tent by the main entrance, the new permanent building showcased the wonderful local, national and international produce.
-Butchers, cheese makers, bakers and confectioners were just some of the 50 producers selling their produce and products.
+The Food Hall in the Clive Emson Conference and Exhibition Centre will be back for 2019.
+The Food Hall is host to around 50 Food and Drink producers, some local and some international!
+Cheese makers, bakers, sausages and confectioners were just some of the 50 producers selling their produce and products.
 The enticing smells, warm welcome and the large indoor picnic area where visitors could buy and try were just some of the reasons why visitors said this was their favourite part of the Show.